GitHub-XK/old-website/_posts/2016-07-22-components-of-phase-1-vmc-dome-builder.md

 blogger_id: tag:blogger.com,1999:blog-2741304674651227490.post-5394155603976935834
 blogger_orig_url: http://moonwards1.blogspot.com/2016/07/components-of-phase-1-vmc-dome-builder.html
 ---

-(Note: the following is one of various posts that were copied here from the Moonwards.com forum for the sake of preserving the early days of the project.
-It was originally posted there on Oct 9th, 2015)
+(Originally posted on site forum Oct 9th, 2015)

 The thing about building a dome out of a spiraling trough of fabric filled with tamped regolith is that the width of each level has to change, as does the radius of the open span.
 The Tube Filler i posted before might not be unreasonable for vertical walls - i mean, of course it is a highly simplified sketch, but i think all the basic steps are there.
 So, instead of building a new model that would work for a dome, i could have simply substituted an architectural design with vertical walls.
 I have two i want to draw up anyhow.
 For that matter, i've considered two alternate methods for building a dome, as well.
 But no, i wanted to finish what i started.